Before You Begin

 - Veeam Backup & Replication does not support restore to a single ESXi host.

 - You can restore a virtual disk from a backup that has at least one successfully created restore point.

-- Instant First Class Disk Recovery to vCloud Director is not supported.
+- Instant FCD Recovery to VMware vCloud Director is not supported.

-- If you restore a virtual disk to an unoccupied node, Veeam Backup & Replication restores the disk in the offline state.
+- If you attach a FCD to a VM after restore and attach the FCD to an unoccupied node, Veeam Backup & Replication restores the disk in the offline state.
 To work with it, you need to bring the disk online.

 - The datastore which you specify to store redirect logs must meet the following requirements:

 - The datastore must be added to the vCenter infrastructure and must be available for Veeam Backup & Replication to set up a connection to it.

 - The datastore must be located in the same vCenter, where a cluster to which Veeam Backup & Replication will register FCDs, is located.

 - The datastore must be mounted to all ESXi hosts of a cluster to which Veeam Backup & Replication will register FCDs.